aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-5/solution.md

 You can check that in Network Manager *Configurations* an additional *Security - Admin Rules* configuration is added.

 ### Task 4: Deploy Security Admin Configuration
-Next step is to deploy the Security Admin Configuration, like we did with the topology configurations.
+Next step is to deploy the Security Admin Configuration, like you did with the topology configurations.
 To do this:

 - In Network Manager go to *Deployments*